 - The Adult Degree Program offers a flexible and affordable option for working adults with online and regional offerings as well as the opportunity to take classes on the main campus

 - Graduate Teacher Education programs include master’s degrees and teacher licensure

 - The Graduate Shakespeare and Performance program uniquely combines stagecraft and scholarship for those seeking to become professional actors and directors as well as teachers and dramaturgs

 - The Murphy Deming College of Health Sciences offers highly sought-after doctoral and master’s programs that position MBC on the leading edge of career preparation for growing health care fields

 - The Virginia Women’s Institute for Leadership solidifies Mary Baldwin’s longstanding tradition of producing capable female leaders

 Academic programs are organized through the four Schools of Excellence, which encompass undergraduate and graduate offerings as well as certificate programs.
 The schools integrate opportunities for civic and global engagement, experiential learning, original research, and creative projects into the academic experience.

-Mary Baldwin College does not discriminate on the basis of sex (except that men are admitted only ad ADP and graduate students), race, national origin, color, age, disability, or sexual orientation in its educational programs, admissions, co-curricular or other activities, and employment practices.
-Inquiries may be directed to the Director of Human Resources, P.O.
-Box 1500, Mary Baldwin College, Staunton, Virginia 24402; phone 540-887-7367.
+Mary Baldwin College does not discriminate on the basis of sex (except that men are admitted only as ADP, graduate, and special students), race, national/ethnic origin, color, age, religion, veteran’s status, disability, sexual orientation, or any other classification protected by statute in its educational programs, admissions, co-curricular or other activities, and employment practices.